quangthangisme/tp/docs/DeveloperGuide.md

 **MSS**

-1. User enters export command with directory path.
+1. User requests to export data as a .json file to a file path.
 2. TC creates a timestamped directory within the specified path.
 3. TC copies current database into timestamped directory.
 4. TC displays success message.